npmweb/package-usage/README.md

 Then:

-1. Duplicate `.env.example.json` as `.env.json` and enter the Bitbucket connection info.
+1. Duplicate `.env.example.json` as `.env.json` and enter your Bitbucket username and OAuth connection info.
 2. Run `sudo npm install` to install the grunt packages for this project.
 3. Run `grunt`.
 This:
     - Installs PHP dependencies with `composer install`.